PayPal Nigeria: How to Open a PayPal Account in Nigeria (That Sends and Receives Money)

 Before going on to set up your Nigeria’s PayPal account, you’ll need to have a well-defined purpose for opening.

-This is what I mean, are you a merchant, freelancer, affiliate marketer or an internet marketer who wishes to accept payment through PayPal, you’re good to go.
+This is what I mean, Are you a merchant, freelancer, affiliate marketer, or an internet marketer who wishes to accept payment through PayPal, you’re good to go.

-What are the requirements to open a PayPal Account in Nigeria?
+The requirements to open a PayPal Account in Nigeria?

-- An active email address
+• An active email address

-- Your debit card (MasterCard or Visa)
+• Your debit card (MasterCard or Visa)

-2. Visit PayPal official website
+2. Visit PayPal’s official website

-Make sure you’re doing this on a PC or a good smartphone in “Desktop Mode” using a good browser like Chrome, Firefox or Safari.
+Make sure you’re doing this on a PC or a good smartphone in “Desktop Mode” using a good browser like Chrome, Firefox, or Safari.

 Then, Go to www.paypal.com and you will be redirected to https://www.paypal.com/ng.